JetsonHacksNano/rootOnUSB/README.md

 Also, there is a convenience file: diskUUID.sh which will determine the UUID of a given device.
 This is useful for example to determine the UUID of the USB drive.

-<h2>Release Notes</h2>
-<h3>September, 2019</h4>
-* Jetson Nano
-* L4T 32.2.2 (JetPack 4.2.2)
-* Linux kernel 4.9.140
-* Change from recompiling kernel to include the tegra-xusb driver, to adding the tegra-xusb to initramfs.
-This allows access to the usb driver early on in the boot process.

 ```
 $ ./diskUUID.sh
 ```